BelalYehiaSwilam0/BelalYehiaSwilam0/README.md

 Started programming with **C++** and **Functional Programming**, then progressed through **OOP, Data Structures, Algorithms, and C#**.
 I have hands-on experience designing databases from scratch and developing **SQL Server databases** (Views, Stored Procedures, Functions).
 I build **RESTful APIs using .NET Core** and **Desktop Applications (.NET Framework, WinForms)**, following **multi-layered architecture**.
+Familiar with SOLID principles and focused on writing clean, maintainable, and structured backend code.

 ---